marked42/learning-notes/react/react.md

 const {a, ...others} = props
 ```

 Extract part of component props and pass them down.
-It allows users to assign default props like 'id', 'className', 'htmlFor' etc... for html element to high order component, and lower component could inherit assigned value from high order component.
-This pattern allows users to manipulate lower component properties from high order component.
+It allows users to assign default props like 'id', 'className', 'htmlFor' etc... for html element to parent component, and child component could inherit assigned value from parent component.
+This pattern allows users to pass properties down to child component by setting parent component properties..

 ```javascript
 import React, { Component } from "react"